Master of Social Work Programs

 Advanced Standing Program

-The Advanced Standing status allows BSW graduates to complete their MSW degree in three semesters by requiring 45 credit hours, rather than the typical 60.
+The Advanced Standing status allows BSW graduates to complete their MSW degree in two semesters by requiring 30 credit hours, rather than the typical 60.

-The supplemental advanced standing program application can be found here.
-Applicants who meet the requirements for the Advanced Standing Program will be granted advanced standing status upon formal financial enrollment in the MSW degree program.
+The is no supplemental application required.
+Applicants who meet the requirements for the Advanced Standing Program will be granted advanced standing status upon formal acceptance into the MSW degree program.

 Criteria for Advanced Standing: